 The Georgia Department of Agriculture’s Meat Inspection office governs and regulates the statutes on meat slaughter and processing plants to assure a safe, wholesome, and properly labeled meat supply for consumers.
 Meat Inspection regulates:

-- Red meat slaughter & processing
+- Red meat slaughter and processing

 - Daily inspection of Federal facilities, under the Talmadge-Aiken Act, State facilities, and Custom-exempt facilities